Peter Sagan: 2010

 Liquigas selected Sagan for his first UCI ProTour road race, the Tour Down Under in January at the age of 19.
 He was involved in a crash during the second stage but kept riding with 17 stitches in his arm and left thigh.
 In the queen stage to Willunga he joined an attack over the last climb with Cadel Evans, Alejandro Valverde and Luis León Sánchez.
 The four fought to hold off the sprinters' group over the next 20 km, with Sánchez taking the win.
 Sagan won his two ProTour stages during Paris–Nice, a race he was not initially nominated for, but joined the team after his teammate Maciej Bodnar broke his collarbone.
 His first stage win was gained on the third stage, when Sagan joined a move initiated by Nicolas Roche on the final climb and out-sprinted Roche and Joaquim Rodríguez for the stage win in Aurillac.
 The result also gave Sagan the lead in the points classification, giving him the green jersey.
 Sagan's second win came from a solo attack on the fifth stage into Aix-en-Provence.
 Attacking three kilometres from the finish, on a steep climb, Sagan was able to hold off the peloton to claim the win.
-Alongside his two stage wins, Sagan also finished second in stage two into Limoges and third in stage six into Tourrettes-sur-Loup.
-The combination of high stage placings and intermediate sprint points meant Sagan won the points classification, and he finished 17th overall, three minutes and twenty one seconds behind race winner Alberto Contador, who praised him and predicted he would be a rival to watch in future races.
-In April 2010 his contract was extended to 2012.

 Following a stage win at the Tour de Romandie, Sagan next raced at the Tour of California, where he won the fifth and sixth stages, coming in with the overall contenders each time.
 Lying third overall in the general classification, Sagan lost more than a minute in the 33.5 km individual time trial on the penultimate day, and ultimately finished eighth overall; he won the young rider and sprints classifications.
 Sagan finished fourth in the opening prologue of the Tour de Suisse, only three seconds behind Fabian Cancellara, but finished almost 11 minutes down in the second stage and did not take the start the following day alleging severe fatigue.
-After taking a break during July, he returned to form later in the season, securing high placings in a number of European races as well as second place in the inaugural Grand Prix Cycliste de Montréal.
-He rode the World Championships in Geelong, Australia for Slovakia, but failed to make an impact in the race.
 He planned to ride several late season races including Paris–Tours and the Giro di Lombardia but an intestinal issue forced him out of the former and weakened him in the latter.